libertyJ29/react-chat-app/README.md

-# react-chat-app
+# react-message-app
-react chat app using Firebase for the backend
+react message app using Firebase for message storage